ivpn/ivpn.net/src/content/pages/knowledgebase/passwords/how-do-i-change-my-password.md

 ---
 # How do I change my password?

 Navigate to [change password](/clientarea/changepwd/) form in the client area.
-If you are not logged in, please enter the e-mail address you signed up with and password to login.
+If you are not logged in, please enter the email address you signed up with and password to login.
 If you cannot remember your password, request a [password reset](/recover/password/).